Credit risk loan book

 Banks are selected on the basis of their creditworthiness and screened on their sustainability performance.
 Exceptions can occur, when the capacity of selected banks in a country is considered not sufficient to place Triodos Bank’s liquidities using a certain maximum concentration per individual bank.
 In such cases, deposit maturity periods will not exceed three months.
 All counterparty limits for banks are set by either the Executive Board or the Central Credit Committee.
-Branches place excess liquidity with the country’s central banks (minimum reserve requirements and deposit facility).
+Banking entities place excess liquidity with the country’s central banks (minimum reserve requirements and deposit facility).
 There are no regulatory restrictions on exposures to Central Banks.

 The Capital Requirements Regulation Large Exposures Regime limits the maximum exposure to a bank at 25% of its Tier 1 capital plus (if available) Tier 2 with a maximum of one third of Tier 1 capital.
 To avoid the interbank exposure exceeding the regulatory maximum, Triodos Bank applies a maximum exposure below the limit based on the Large Exposures Regime.
 The limits are furthermore adapted to the external rating of the counterparty and also deposits on banks are limited to a maximum maturity of one year.

 Triodos Bank has exposure to credit risk resulting from outstanding Foreign Exchange (FX) contracts (spot, forward and swap transactions) with Financial Institutions and with funds managed by Triodos Investment Management.
 Triodos Bank services these funds by providing hedges for the foreign exchange risk of these funds’ investments.

 Triodos Bank has limited exposure to credit risk resulting from outstanding Interest Rate Swaps (IRS).
 The IRS are all centrally cleared with the LCH Clearnet.
 The daily margining minimises the (potential) credit risks.